 With this treatment you should feel a quick improvement.
 If 2-3 days go by and you haven’t had any relief, it won’t get better on its own.
 Contact my office for an immediate appointment.

-If you have an infected ingrown toenail, surgical removal may be your best option of a quick recovery.
-Surgery is also recommended if you suffer from recurrent ingrown toenails.
+If you have an infected ingrown toenail, ingrown toenail surgery may be your best option for a quick recovery.
+A nail avulsion is also recommended if you suffer from recurrent ingrown toenails.
 The procedure is a quick, in-office surgery.
 You don't even need a special appointment for it.

-After I numb your toe with an injection at the base of the toe.
-In most cases, I only remove a small section of the side of the toenail.
+I numb your toe with an injection of local anesthetic at the base of the toe.
+In most cases, I only remove a small section of the side of the nail plate.
 This way, your nail doesn’t look any different.

 I may recommend a permanent procedure if your ingrown toenail is recurrent.
-This only differs by adding a medication to the base of the removed section of the toenail.
-This medicine chemically cauterizes the cells that grow the nail.
+This only differs by adding a medication to the nail matrix of the removed section of the toenail.
+This medicine chemically cauterizes the cells of the nail matrix that grow the nail edge.
 This will make the treatment for your ingrown toenail permanent.
 Wouldn’t it be great not to worry about ingrown toenails again?

-I find that people are very afraid of having surgery to remove their ingrown toenails.
+I find that people are very afraid of having surgery for ingrown toenail removal.
 Here’s the truth…it’s not that bad.
-The injections to numb the toe is the only uncomfortable part of having ingrown toenail surgery.
+The injections of local anesthetic to numb the toe is the only uncomfortable part of having toenail surgery.
 I do this as quickly as possible.
 After the toe is numb, you will feel nothing.
 After the procedure, when the numbing wears off, you may feel some throbbing in the toe.
 But most people report that they have immediate pain relief after the procedure.
-Don’t let the fear of a painful procedure stop you from coming in to get your ingrown toenail treated!
+Don’t let the fear of a painful ingrown toenail surgery stop you from coming in to get your ingrown toenail treated!

 When Should You Go to the Doctor for an Ingrown Toenail in Houston, TX?